 New Hampshire Fish & Game partnered with the University of New Hampshire initiating a comprehensive bobcat study with on the ground work starting in the fall of 2009.
 Distribution, population abundance, habitat use, habitat connectivity, and methods to index populations were studied.
 This comprehensive research project was completed December 2014 and has provided a wealth of knowledge about bobcats in New Hampshire.
-More information, including Theses, can be found at the following website: http://mlitvaitis.unh.edu/Research/BobcatWeb/bobcats.htm.
+More information, including Theses, can be found on the UNH website.
 Wildlife research in New Hampshire is funded in part by the Federal Aid in Wildlife Restoration Act.

-- Bobcat Population Status Report - presented to the NH Fish and Game Commission 01/21/2015
+- Bobcat Population Status Report – presented to Fish and Game Commission 01/21/2015

 Range and Distribution